andrewacashner/hearingfaithms/chapters/chapter-3.md

 understandings of the cosmos, the human body, and society.
 They advocate and embody a Neoplatonic listening practice in which music points beyond itself to a higher, unhearable music of heavenly truth.

-Because these pieces address the nature of musical hearing so explicitly, they also give us an opportunity to enter into the kind of listening practice these pieces incite.
-In doing so we will probably hear some things that the first audience missed, and vice versa; but we will certainly learn more about how literate Spanish subjects understood the role of music in the connection between hearing and faith than we could learn from any other kind of source.

 ### "Voices of the Chapel Choir" and the "Unspeaking Word"